JohnsonChen-id/FantasyStockMarket/README.md

 manager to hold the stocks for a given user and call it inside the main account so that the Account class does not have to contain this function, which although somehow fits in the scope of Account but can be split out to make the design higher cohesive.

+**This repository is NOT permitted for use in any academic setting for a project**